swipswaps/objectiv-analytics/tracker/plugins/react-navigation/README.md

-# Objectiv React Navigation Plugin and Tracked Components
+# Objectiv React Navigation Plugin

-This package aims at automatically tracking React Navigation v6+ components and state.
+This package aims at automatically tracking React Navigation v6+ components, listeners and state.
 In includes:
 - `ContextsFromReactNavigationPlugin` to automatically infer RootLocation and Path Context from navigation root state.
 - `TrackedLink`, automatically tracked `Link` component.
+- `makeLinkPressListener`, for tracking press listeners on Components like BottomTabs.

 ---
 ## Package Installation